Angling & Equipment Rules

 Four pages of diagrams follow to help clarify these rules.
 Anglers are responsible for their own bait.
 Any lures, teasers or bait may be used as approved by these rules and the Illustrated Diagrams that follow.

-- Dacron, monofilament, multifilament and lead core multifilament lines may be used provided they are all of a “manufacturer’s stated line class” of 130 pounds or less.
+Dacron, monofilament, multifilament, and lead core multifilament lines may be used on either.
 Line by the trade name of Spectra is acceptable.
 Wire lines are prohibited.

 - Double Line